bruno-maruszczak/lap-time-optimization/README.md

 #### Problems with the MPC
 We were unable to get good results using the controller, due to error on modelling of the system.
 The optimizer takes a really long time to calculate the control signals (a few hours of runtime, for a few seconds of simulation), consuming a lot of RAM (approaching 16GBs)<br />
-There are two possible reasons for this behaviour, the first being a bad implementation of the model, the second being:
+We think the reason is the way we calculate the curvature of the trajectory symbolically.
 ##### Problem with calculating curvature of the trajectory
 The do_mpc rquirest the model to be writtne using symbolix expressions (using casadi library as a backend).
 In our project, we utilize B-splines to define the trajectory that our vehicle will follow, with these splines parameterized by a variable `u`.
 To effectively plan and control the vehicle's path, we need a symbolic expression for the curvature at a given arc-length `s`. <br />
 However, directly obtaining this symbolic expression is challenging because there is no straightforward translation between the parameter `u` and arc-length `s`. <br />